PSYE Auditions Frequently Asked Questions

 We are not able to offer refunds of the audition fee.
 The audition fee is non-refundable, regardless of the outcome of the adjudication.

-If you are a rising 9th grader and would like to be considered for multiple ensembles outside of PSYO and PSYWE (i.e., Youth Orchestra and Santiago Strings, or Youth Wind Ensemble and Youth Concert Band), you will need to fill out two separate applications, prepare two different sets of excerpts, and submit two different audition videos.
+If you are a rising 9th grader and would like to be considered for an ensemble for grades 6-9 and an ensemble for grades 9-12 (i.e., Santiago Strings and Youth Orchestra, or Youth Concert Band and Youth Wind Ensemble), you will need to complete two separate applications, prepare two sets of excerpts, and submit two different audition videos.

-For double bass players auditioning for Pacific Symphony Santiago String or Pacific Symphony Youth Concert Band, you must select one ensemble or the other.
+For double bass players eligible to audition for Pacific Symphony Santiago String and Pacific Symphony Youth Concert Band, you must select one ensemble or the other.

-We recommend that you speak with your private teacher to choose an appropriate solo for your audition.
+We recommend that you speak with your private teacher or school music director for help choosing an appropriate solo for your audition.
 PSYE staff are not able to provide guidance on your choice of solo.

-All audition results will be sent via email upon completion of all auditions.
-All students will receive correspondence, regardless of outcome
+Audition results will be sent via email upon completion of adjudication.
+All students will receive correspondence, regardless of outcome.

 Memorization is not required.

 Wear nice clothes that are comfortable to perform in.
 This is the first impression you will make on those who will evaluate you.
-It is also a good idea to practice in the clothes you are planning to wear for your audition at least one time.
+It is also a good idea to practice in the clothes you are planning to wear before you record your audition video.

 Don't see your question? email psye@pacificsymphony.org.